DigitalPublishingToolkit/NN09/md/10Rules.md

 systematic surveillance.

-Although we are now aware that Google may be forwarding our data to the NSA, we have no qualms, for instance, in sending private information to friends via Google Mail.
-To use an analogy, although passersby could notify authorities if they noticed you violating parking rules, you would do it in front of them anyway - but maybe not in front of a police officer.
+Although we are now aware that Google may be forwarding our data to the NSA, we have no qualms in sending private information to friends via Google Mail.
+To use an analogy, although passersby could notify authorities if they noticed you violating parking rules, you would do it in front of them anyway – but maybe not in front of a police officer.
 Risk is a concept that is perpetually calculated and recalculated, taking into account the likelihood and intensity of expected punishments.
 In the same way that we distinguish between a